One of the marvelous things about community is that it enables us to welcome and help people in a way we couldn't as individuals. -Jean Vanier

 PTA Reflections Art Program

 National PTAs Reflections program has helped students explore their own thoughts, feelings and ideas, develop artistic literacy, increase confidence and find a love for learning that will help them become more successful in school and in life.
 Each year, over 300,000 students in Pre-K through Grade 12 create original works of art in response a student-selected theme.
-The theme for the 2019-2020 program year is Look Within.
 Students submit their completed works of art in one or all of the available arts categories: Dance Choreography, Film Production, Literature, Music Composition, Photography, Visual Arts.

 Terrace Park PTA and the city of Mountlake Terrace had have the opportunity to pair up for a few clean up events.
 These events include Earth day and National day of Service.
 Additionally, in the summer before school starts, the PTA hosts a School Beautification Day where families help clean up the school grounds by weeding, planting and barking the flower beds around the school.